signnow/SignNowJavaAPiClient/README.md

 ```
 mvn clean install -pl client-lib
 ```
-This will add client lib into your local maven repo.
-Next add a dependency to your app pom file:
+This will add client lib into your local Maven repo.
+Next, add a dependency to your app pom file:
 ```xml
 <dependency>
     <groupId>com.signnow</groupId>